 At the same time, you should refine your tech stack.
 Are certain tools more useful than others?
 If so, trim your expenses by ditching analytics tools that are cumbersome, redundant, or too pricey.

 Do this: Evaluate your video progress

 Similarly, this is a time to check in on what you’ve done so far so you can best chart your course forward.

-Check the metrics on your website videos, analyze what videos are working best with your sales team.
+Check the metrics on your website videos and analyze what videos are working best with your sales team.
 Evaluate your process and note how much time each step takes.
 Refine based on your findings.

-Lindsey suggests you look beyond the surface numbers of your data.
-“Make sure you’re considering viewer retention.
+Lindsey suggests you look beyond the surface numbers of your data: “Make sure you’re considering viewer retention.
 Are people sticking around for the majority of your videos?
-If you’re seeing significant drop off early on, it’s time to refine that content.”
+If you’re seeing a significant drop off early on, it’s time to refine that content.”

 Determine what’s making your top-performing videos so popular.
 What’s holding your under-performers back?
 Use the data you have to make smart decisions about your content.